TL;DR

 Insurers understand that mistakes happen.
 A payment might be missed due to a simple administrative error, a change in bank details, or a temporary cash flow issue.
 For this reason, all insurance providers offer a 'grace period'.

-A grace period is a short, defined amount of time after your premium's due date during which you can pay what you owe without your policy being cancelled.
+A grace period is a short, defined amount of time after your premium's due date during which you may pay what you owe without your policy being cancelled.

-- Typical Length: The grace period is usually between 14 and 30 days, but this varies between insurers.
-You must check your policy documents to find the exact duration.
+- Typical Length: The grace period is usually between 14 and 30 days, but this varies between insurers. you should consider whether you may need to check your policy documents to find the exact duration.

 - Cover During the Grace Period: This is a critical point.
 While your policy isn't cancelled yet, your insurer will likely suspend your cover.
 This means you cannot make a new claim or authorise treatment until the outstanding premium is paid.
 If you have ongoing treatment, it may be paused.